 Sue O’Brien–Sue had been the editorial page editor of the Denver Post back when it was still a mostly functioning newspaper.
 When I ran for Colorado attorney general in 2002, I was being snubbed and excluded from coverage almost everywhere; however, Sue let me publish a guest column, along with the other two candidates.
 She had wanted them (Ken Salazar and Marti Allbright) to write about water.
 Ironically, although I am a water attorney, she would not let me write about water!
 She told me to write about anything else, so I wrote about how “easy” Colorado is.
 I compared it to “Hole in the Wall,” the legendary place where killers, bank robbers and other outlaws went to avoid prosecution, since there are never any investigations or prosecutions in this State.
 In my column, I referred to Qwest as “a criminal enterprise that calls itself a phone company,” and directly linked the law firm of Brownstein, Hyatt, Farber & Strickland (now Schreck) to organized crime.
 While I have no idea whether Sue’s approval of this article had anything to do with anything connected with her personal health, she died not long afterwards of cancer.

-Monte Pascoe: Geez, another heart attack felling a fit guy.
+Monte Pascoe: Geez, another “heart attack” felling a fit guy.
 Pascoe was in his early 60’s walking to work in Denver in 2007, and dropped dead on the sidewalk.
 He had been involved in the Spring Creek Ranch water case in front of Judge Ossola, representing (I think!)
-Paul Tudor Jones, yet another mindbogglingly wealthy guy.
-In fact, Pascoe had committed misconduct in that case, simply blowing off interrogatories I’d served on him to try and find out why his client was in the case and even who his client was, since it was using the name of a fictitious organization.
+Paul Tudor Jones, yet another mindbogglingly wealthy reprobate.
+In fact, Pascoe had committed misconduct in that case, simply blowing off interrogatories I’d served on him to try and find out why his client was in the case and even who his client was, since it was a fictitious organization.
 He simply never responded.
-So that must’ve been one powerful client.
+So that must’ve been one powerful client, who could keep his lawyer from following the rules.
 Pascoe was also on the Denver Water Board, one of the most powerful (and corrupt) bodies in the state.

 Mary Sylvester--Mary was a classmate of mine at the DU Law School, and had a Ph.D. in sociology.
 I was not in close touch with her, but we were friendly.
 I knew she had gone to work in the administration of Wellington Webb when he became mayor of Denver.
 She had worked enthusiastically on his campaigns, and he named her the head of Denver Excise and Licenses.
 Mary then died suddenly.
 She was single; I know her parents were both deceased; and I have not been able to find any of her friends who might be able to tell me what happened, although I looked for the people who had been quoted in her obituary.
 A couple years before she died, however, I ran into her and we briefly chatted.
 She gave me to understand that she was fighting corrupt things Webb had done.
 Because this was consistent with my own experience with the Webb Administration, from litigating over his carve-up of the Chatfield Arboretum and theft of the El Jebel Temple, and investigating how his people carved up Daniels Park, I wanted to know more from her.
 Unfortunately, I never did.
 Mary, I’m sorry.